Everest Base Camp Trek Distance: Total Length & Elevation Gain

 Way to Everest Base Camp

-Nonetheless, the standard duration of the Everest Base Camp Trekking is usually 12 to 14 days, with extra days for your body to adjust to the high altitudes, to prevent altitude sickness.
+Nonetheless, the standard duration to the Everest Base Camp is usually 12 to 14 days, with extra days for your body to adjust to the high altitudes, to prevent altitude sickness.
 The trip from Lukla up to Base Camp takes longer, normally 8-9 days, because you have to climb slowly as you go higher.
 Coming back down is much quicker and also only a couple of days, 3-4.
 You will walk for 5 – 7 hours most days of the week, as you need to keep a steady pace to adapt to thin air and rocky terrains.
 Additionally, you will want to stop and take pictures of the gorgeous mountains!

 The longest distance of 130 kilometers (81 miles) makes this trek to EBC quite a challenge.
 That is 7-15 kilometers or 4-9 miles a day, and that does not sound like much, but it feels much harder at high altitude.
-The trekkers are also faced with a 12-14 day time commitment, which is also a challenge for many of them.
+The trekkers are also faced with a 12-14-day time commitment, which is also a challenge for many of them.
 You have to walk 5-7 hours a day for most of two weeks.
 This tests your body endurance and mental strength!
 The particularly difficult aspect of time and distance is that you can’t rush.
 If you attempt to move too quickly or skip acclimatization days to save time, you will become affected by altitude sickness.

 Everest Base Camp Trekking route is approximately 130 km (80 miles) long.
 You start from Lukla to walk all the way up to the base of Mount Everest to come back to Lukla.
 Day after day, you walk 7 – 15 kilometers (4 – 9 miles), depending on the trail's condition, as some are steeper, and some are flatter.
 The whole trek takes most people 12 – 14 days to complete.
 Typically, in 8-9 days, you will get to Everest Base Camp, and 3-4 days will be spent returning on your way down.
 You walk for something between 5-7 hours a day, while some days may be longer.